The fallopian tubes are two thin tubes, one on each side of the uterus, which help lead the mature egg from the ovaries to the uterus.

 How are Blocked Tubes Diagnosed?

 Blocked tubes are usually diagnosed with a specialized x-ray, called a hysterosalpingogram, or HSG.
 This test involves placing a dye through the cervix, using a tiny tube.
-Once the dye has been given, the doctor will take x-rays of your pelvic area.
+Once the dye has been given, they will take x-rays of your pelvic area.

 All About Hysterosalpingogram (HSG)